Luxembourg country brief

 Although Luxembourg is divided into 12 counties for administrative purposes, it is subdivided differently during general elections and for the purpose of local government.
 During elections, Luxembourg is subdivided into four electoral districts or constituencies: Centre, East, North and South.
 In relation to local government, the Grand Duchy is subdivided into three administrative districts: Diekirch, Grevenmacher and Luxembourg.
 District Commissioners serve as intermediaries between the central Government and the 118 municipalities.

-The political situation in Luxembourg has been traditionally stable, with the centre-right CSV party having been in government either in its own right or in coalition since 1919, except for the period 1974-1979.
-Until recently, the Prime Minister was Mr Jean-Claude Juncker of the ruling CSV, who served in that role for a period of nearly 18 years, thereby making him the EU's longest-serving democratically-elected European leader in recent times.
+The political situation in Luxembourg has been traditionally stable, with the CSV party having been in government either in its own right or in coalition since 1919, except for the period 1974-1979 and 2013-now.
+From 1995 to 2013 the Prime Minister was Mr Jean-Claude Juncker of the ruling CSV thereby making him the EU's longest-serving democratically-elected European leader in recent times.
+Mr Juncker then served as President of the European Commission from 2014-2019.

-Luxembourg is a strong supporter of multilateral organisations as they assist in the attainment of policy goals and increase its influence.
+Luxembourg is a strong supporter of multilateral organisations.
 Luxembourg is one of six founding members of the European Union.
 Luxembourg is a signatory to the Brussels Treaty providing for collective self defence between its members, a NATO member and a founding member of the Council of Europe.
-On 29 May 2008 Luxembourg's Parliament voted by an overwhelming majority to approve the Lisbon (EU Reform) Treaty.
 Luxembourg plays host to several European institutions including the Secretariat-General of the European Parliament, the European Court of Justice and the European Investment Bank.
-Luxembourg currently serves alongside Australia as a non-permanent member of the UN Security Council for the period 2013-14.
+Luxembourg served alongside Australia as a non-permanent member of the UN Security Council for the period 2013-14.

-Luxembourg has a relatively open and stable economy.
-After near stagnation in 2012, the economy is expected to experience modest growth in 2013.
-At US$112,135, Luxembourg has one of the highest GDP per capita levels in the world.
-Luxembourg has adopted the Euro as its currency.
+Luxembourg has a relatively open and stable economy with one of the highest GDP per capita levels in the world (US$113,337 (2018)).

 Australia has a number of bilateral agreements with Luxembourg, covering issues such as mutual assistance on criminal matters, extradition and visas.